-(ii) A list of parameters to be monitored during the five-year post-reclamation monitoring period.The parameter list shall at a minimum, include:
+(ii) A list of parameters to be monitored during the five-year post-reclamation monitoring periodincluding, at a minimum:

-(a) Alkalinity;
+(A) Alkalinity;

-(b) Chloride;
+(B) Chloride;

-(c) Lead;
+(C) Lead;

-(d) Sulfate; and
+(D) Sulfate; and

-(e) Total dissolved solids;
+(E) Total dissolved solids;

-(iii) If the chief determines it is necessary, additional surface water parameters shall be monitored based on a comparison of waste characterization or leachate results to background sampling results, surface water quality standards, and other geologic and hydrologic information to determine the specific water quality parameters to be included in the surface water monitoring plan implemented during the active operational monitoring period and the five-year post-reclamation monitoring period.
-If prescribed by the chief, additional monitoring parameters beyond those required in paragraph (G)(4)(b)(ii) of this rule shall be analyzed on a quarterly basis;
+(iii) If the chief determines it is necessary, additional surface water parameters will be monitored based on a comparison of waste characterization or leachate results to background sampling results, surface water quality standards, and other geologic and hydrologic information to determine the specific water quality parameters to be included in the surface water monitoring plan implemented during the active operational monitoring period and the five-year post-reclamation monitoring period.
+If prescribed by the chief, additional monitoring parameters beyond thoseset forth in paragraph (G)(4)(b)(ii) of this rule will be analyzed on a quarterly basis;

-(iv) For the surface water monitoring plan, the five-year post-reclamation monitoring period shall be initiated after the dewatering activities have ceased and after surface water is in contact with the beneficially used LMW.
-During this monitoring period, the list of additional parameters, if prescribed by the chief, shall be used to evaluate surface water quality;
+(iv) For the surface water monitoring plan, the five-year post-reclamation monitoring period will be initiated after the dewatering activities have ceased and after surface water is in contact with the beneficially used LMW.
+During this monitoring period, the list of additional parameters, if prescribed by the chief, will be used to evaluate surface water quality;